Johnyboi77/mazesolver/README.md

 I build a MAZE SOLVER!

-This is my first algorythm - Project.
+This is my first algorythm - project.